Procedure To Qualify for Disability Services

 documentation of their disability and participate in an intake meeting

-with the Disability Services Coordinator or Advisor.
+with the Director of Disability Services or the Disability Advisor.

 Disability Documentation Policy and Procedure for Students with Disabilities: